dreger/audaciousfox.net/content/masthead.md

 {{< figure src="/kq.jpg" title="Photo by Emily Dreger." >}}

 I'm a product designer, working out of Northeast Ohio.
 AF is run out of my own pocket and in my spare time.
-When I'm not writing, I'll usually be playing soccer or reading.

-Random tidbits I wish to impart upon you: Energy, diction, and honesty are three great words; Have strong opinions, loosely held; Waffles are the bar by which all other breakfast foods are judged.
+Random tidbits I enjoy sharing: Energy, diction, and honesty are three great words; Have strong opinions, loosely held; Waffles are the bar by which all other breakfast foods are judged.

 ## Other Writers Worth Reading